 As part of the Mayo B hydro project, Yukon Energy constructed a salmon rearing channel on the Mayo River in 2012.
 The channel is providing high quality rearing habitat for juvenile chinook salmon as well as resident fish species.
 Several years ago, we helped fund a project spearheaded by the First Nation of Na-cho Nyak Dun, which saw a number of small channels re-built along the lower Mayo River.
 These channels are providing a safe place for juvenile salmon to spend their first year before heading off to the Bering Sea.

 Yukon Energy provides fertilized (eyed) eggs annually to schools in Whitehorse and some outlying communities for the Salmon in the Classroom program.
 The program gives students an opportunity to learn about the life cycle of the salmon and care for this precious resource.

-Yukon Energy is a long-time support of this annual festival, that celebrates the arrival of trumpeter and other species of swans back to our territory.
+Yukon Energy is a long-time supporter of this annual festival that celebrates the arrival of trumpeter and other species of swans back to our territory.